devasol/NEEON/README.md

 ---

 <p align="center">
-Made with ❤️ using React, Node.js, and MongoDB
+Made with Dawit S. using React, Node.js, and MongoDB
 </p>